DanielRush/Calculator_parts/README.md

 # Calculator_parts
 This is an open source calculator written on borland pascal for Dos.
 Good for students of many schools especially done for school 146.
 In alpha state.
+We have some sponsores in development: DanielRush and our main program:https://github.com/DanielRush/SyPeRmultiwork;
+This sources are incompatible with free pascal and abc pascal because of the diffrent environment of the development;
+We are very open to any help and feedback.
+Our main plan is to create a cocoa app for os x written on pascal which includes all these functions.
+But for now our aim is to create a perfect app for dos.
+It something like Norton commander but with some better options including advanced text editor, clock and timer.
+Moreover this environment is compatible with all dos apps so you can start any dos app inside this environment.
+It is something like window manager for dos.
+In OSX we realise the same thing.
+It is an environment to start up dos apps.
+You may thing that we want to create a new dosbox.
+Yes probably but we want to create much more stable program.
+We don't use dosbox sources for this; We write it from the very beginning to the end.
+A cocoa app will be written on c but we want to test pascal option first.
+We will make a good changelog.
+Our system is based on revision principy.
+The first revision is r100.
+Each time we will move this number up for 10.
+IF the changes are not minor we can add a thousand prefix.
+It means that first number of revision is the number of the version.
+For example, 100 - 0.1; 101-0.101 etc. Just we use this formular: version=Rev_Number/1000;
+Thanks for your attension!
+We hope that our project won't dye)))